MadoFrog/YuruBound/README.md

 # How Can I Help?
 Truthfully, I don't really know how to use github, but I think you can submit a pull request to add any changes you've made.
 Be it a new sprite, or some new text.
+That said, if you are going to add new text, please append any flags used to Flags_in_use.txt.